 Neither can the amount of income which she made as a “mothers’ helper” (live-in baby sitter, or au pair) have been all that much of a factor in her decision, although it would certainly have exceeded whatever pocket money she might have had otherwise.
 The family was not wealthy, although since this was back in 1928, the Depression had not quite yet made its contribution to anyone’s life experience.

 Either Ma just plain found the prospect of three more years of teachers implying that there were things she didn’t know to be insupportable, (wherever Ma is concerned such considerations always do seem to be a possibility) or the deciding factor was Ethel, aged about 20, out of school, drawing a salary, dating grown men and generally just begging to have the shine taken out of her.

 Now, that is, not some hazy three years from now.

 It was still Ethel who won the race to the altar.
 But Ma married in 1931 at the age of 18, so she can’t have been all that far behind.
 Not that Ma mightn’t have married a little earlier if she had really been determined to.
 She’d been dating my father — the older brother of one of the mothers she was hired to help — for nearly two years before they finally tied the knot.
 (She was 16 when they paired off.
-He was 31.)
+He was 31.
+And she was the one in charge.)
 She couldn’t have prompted an early wedding by the traditional method, however.
 I was their only child, and they were married for nearly 15 years before they had me.
-And the delay wasn’t intentional.
+Nor was the delay intentional.

 Of course having thumbed her own nose at higher education, it naturally fell to me to fulfill the hereditary mission of validating Ma’s wisdom in dropping out of school, by going on to college.
 On a scholarship, if such could be arranged (it couldn’t).